shriya-code-sketch/mini_compiler/README.md

 ## Project Overview
 This project implements a basic compiler that takes simple arithmetic and assignment expressions as input, performs lexical analysis, parsing, and semantic analysis, and outputs the evaluated result.
 It is designed as part of the Compiler Design coursework to demonstrate key compiler phases and concepts.

-## Features
+## Features## Features
-- Lexical Analysis using PLY (Python Lex-Yacc)
+- Lexical Analysis using PLY
-- Parser with grammar rules to handle assignments and arithmetic expressions
+- Parsing with grammar rules for expressions, conditionals, and loops
-- Semantic analysis with symbol table management
+- Semantic analysis with variable declarations and evaluations
-- Basic error handling for illegal characters and undeclared variables
+- Support for:
+  - Assignments (e.g., a = 5)
+  - Arithmetic operations (+, -, *, /)
+  - Comparison operators (<, >, ==)
+  - if and if-else statements
+  - while loops
-- Simple web interface using Flask and CodeMirror for code editing and compiling
+- Beautiful, single-page web UI built with Flask and CodeMirror

 ## Technology Stack
 - Python 3